-- BFB-BUS-81 covers personal injury and property damage to others that is caused by University Vehicles when they are operated in the course of official University business, including authorized ridesharing programs.
+- Business and Finance Bulletin BUS-81/Insurance Programs BFB-BUS-81 covers personal injury and property damage to others which that is caused by University Vehicles when they are operated in the course of official University business, including authorized ridesharing programs.
 This coverage is in effect whether or not the driver is a University employee.
-Additionally, this coverage is in effect for personal injuries to University employees resulting from Vehicle accidents occurring during the course of authorized trips on official University business. - 2.
-BFB-BUS-81 covers employees for injuries sustained during the direct round-trip commute between home and the authorized worksite for all University employees participating in vanpools, bus-pools, guaranteed ride home programs, and other ridesharing program utilizing University vehicles. - 3.
-BFB-BUS-81 covers general purpose, rideshare, and specialized vehicles administered by the Fleet Operations Units or by other University departments.

-Costs for damages due to the careless operation or intentional misuse of vehicles shall not be recovered through this Program.

-- 4. BFB-G-28 provides details on insurance coverage for personal Vehicles used for University business. - 5.
+Additionally, this - 2.1.
+Business and Finance Bulletin BUS-74/Business Travel Accident Insurance coverages is in effect for personal injuries to University employees resulting from Vehicle accidents occurring during the course of authorized trips on official University business. - 3.2.
+Business and Finance Bulletin BUS-81/Insurance ProgramsBFB-BUS-81 covers employees for injuries sustained during the direct round-trip commute between home and the authorized worksite for all University employees participating in vanpools, bus-pools, guaranteed ride home programs, and other ridesharing program utilizing University vehicles. - 3.
+Business and Finance Bulletin BUS-81/Insurance ProgramsBFB-BUS-81 covers general purpose, rideshare, and specialized vehicles administered by the Fleet Operations Units or by other University departments.
+Costs for damages due to the careless operation or intentional misuse of vehicles shall not be recovered through this Program. - 4.
+BFB-G-28 provides details on insurance coverage for personal Vehicles used for University business. - 5.
 University insurance programs do not provide coverage for the following: - a.
-Personal injuries sustained by non-University employees driving University vanpools. - Personal injuries sustained by students and non-University employees driving non-University Vehicles.
+Personal injuries sustained by non-University employees driving University vanpools. - b.
+Personal injuries sustained by students and non--University employeesindividuals driving general purpose non-University Vvehicles.